-USE OF RECORDING DEVICES ON SCHOOL BUSES
+USE OF RECORDING DEVICES AT SCHOOL AND ON SCHOOL BUSES

-The St. Ansgar Community School District Board of Directors has authorized the use of recording devices on school district buses.
-The recording devices will be used to monitor student behavior to maintain order on the school buses to promote and maintain a safe environment.
-Students and parents are hereby notified that the content of the recordings may be used in a student disciplinary proceeding.
-The content of the recordings are confidential student records and will be retained with other student records.
-Recordings will only be retained if necessary for use in a student disciplinary proceeding or other matters as determined necessary by the administration.
-Parents may request to view recordings of their child if the recordings are used in a disciplinary proceeding involving their child.
+The St. Ansgar Community School District Board of Directors has authorized the use of recording devices on district owned property including school district buses.
+The recording devices will be used to enhance safety and security within the educational environment and to monitor student behavior to maintain order on the school buses to promote and maintain a safe environment.
+Students, employees and parents are hereby notified that the content of the recordings may be used in a student or employee disciplinary proceeding.
+The content of the recordings may be considered confidential student records and will be retained with other student or employee disciplinary proceeding or other matter as determined necessary by the administration.
+Parents may request to view the recording of their child.